JavithNaseem-J/Supply-Chain-Analysis/README.md

 # Supply Chain Efficiency Optimization

 ## Project Overview

-This project focuses on optimizing supply chain efficiency using data-driven insights.
-The goal is to analyze supply chain data to identify inefficiencies, bottlenecks, and areas for potential cost reduction.
-By leveraging these insights, the project aims to enhance overall supply chain performance, ensuring timely delivery of products, reducing operational costs, and improving customer satisfaction.
+This project focuses on optimizing supply chain efficiency by analyzing various operational metrics such as lead time, inventory levels, manufacturing costs, and transportation modes.
+The goal is to identify areas where improvements can be made to reduce costs and delivery times while enhancing overall efficiency.

-## Key Objectives

-- Identify key areas where delays and inefficiencies occur.
-- Provide recommendations for optimizing inventory management to reduce holding costs while avoiding stockouts.
-- Develop strategies for improving demand forecasting to better align supply with actual market needs.
-- Analyze transportation costs and suggest methods for minimizing expenses without compromising service quality.

 ## Dataset

-The analysis is based on a supply chain dataset, which includes Product type	SKU	Price	Availability	Number of products sold,	Revenue generated,Customer demographics,	Stock levels,	Lead times,	Order quantities,	Shipping times,	Shipping carriers,	Shipping costs,	Supplier name,	Location,	Lead time,	Production volumes,	Manufacturing lead time,	Manufacturing costs,	Inspection results,	Defect rates,	Transportation modes and 	Routes	Costs
+The dataset used in this analysis includes 100 records with 24 features, covering various elements of the supply chain such as:
+- Product details (type, SKU, price, availability)
+- Sales data (number of products sold, revenue generated)
+- Inventory and shipping information (stock levels, lead times, shipping costs)
+- Supplier and manufacturing details (supplier name, manufacturing costs, defect rates)

 ## Tools and Technologies